Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 37. Acknowledge People You Often See

 You probably see some of the same people on a regular basis but fail to acknowledge them.
-To become more social, start acknowledging the people you encounter more often.
+To become more unreserved, start acknowledging the people you encounter more often.

 38. Confront Self-Limiting Beliefs

 Face your beliefs that you can't be outgoing, and let other people get to know you by being open to them.

 39. What is Holding You Back?

 Think about why you feel uncomfortable around new people.

 Did you have a bad experience?

 Do you fear rejection?